teseu/astro-wp-v2/README.md

 ## Headless WordPress Hosting with Atlas

 WP Engine's Atlas platform provides a performant and user-friendly hosting platform for headless WordPress and Node-based JavaScript apps.
 [Create a free sandbox account](https://wpengine.com/atlas/) to try the platform, and check out our Astro deployment guide for instruction to deploy to the platform.

+## Notes

+Almost all README from the original project was preserved, after all I just create a different theme, just a shell of the great work done before.

+### Quick install

+A fresh instance of WordPress with [LocalWP](https://localwp.com/), just this [WPGraphQL](https://www.wpgraphql.com/docs/introduction) plugin installed.

+The env variables could be commented until the authentication is ready.